-The Blue Brain Project, the simulation core of the Human Brain Project, has completed a first draft computer reconstruction of a piece of the neocortex.
+The Blue Brain Project has completed a first draft computer reconstruction of a piece of the neocortex.
 The electrical behavior of the virtual brain tissue was simulated on supercomputers and found to match the behavior observed in a number of experiments on the brain.
 Further simulations revealed novel insights into the functioning of the neocortex.
 This first step towards the digital reconstruction and simulation of the brain is published in Cell.

 The Blue Brain Project visualization team has recently published an article on the modeling and simulation of brain imaging with light sheet fluorescence microscope (LSFM) on a physically plausible basis.
 This model reflects the light propagation in the optical setup of the LSFM using Monte Carlo rendering taking into account the physics of geometric optics.
 It can accurately render synthetic optical sections that are comparable to realistic ones produced by the LSFM.
 This in silico LSFM will be potentially employed for validating the reconstructed tissue models from microscopic imaging stacks.

 Blue Brain Team Selected to Participate in Argonne Early Science Programme